U.S. military to resume Osprey flights after accident off Okinawa

 NAHA, Japan, Dec.
 19, Kyodo

-The U.S. military in Japan will resume use of its Osprey planes Monday afternoon, less than a week after one of the tilt-rotor transport aircraft made a crash-landing off the southern island prefecture of Okinawa, a government source said.
+The U.S. military in Japan said Monday it will resume use of its Osprey planes in the afternoon, less than a week after one of the tilt-rotor transport aircraft made a crash-landing off the southern island prefecture of Okinawa.

 The entire fleet of MV-22 aircraft in the prefecture had been grounded following the incident on Tuesday evening, in which two of the five crew members were injured.